This post may contain affiliate links. Please read our disclosure policy.

 Use a slotted spoon to remove the sausage so the oil is left behind.

 Stuffing the acorn squash

-Once the acorn squash is roasted and the stuffing is complete, carefully spoon the stuffing into each squash.
-I then mixed together Italian panko breadcrumbs with freshly grated parmesan cheese and sprinkled it over the top of the squash.
+After the acorn squash is roasted and the stuffing is complete, carefully spoon the filling into each squash.

-Place the stuffed acorn squashes into the oven for 15 minutes or until the parmesan panko breading has toasted on top and the squash is fork tender.
+Place the stuffed acorn squashes into the oven and bake for 15 minutes or until the parmesan panko breading has toasted on top and the squash is fork-tender.

-The squash is best enjoyed freshly roasted.
-You can prepare the stuffing in advance, but I recommend freshly roasting the squash for best taste and texture.
+The squash is best enjoyed fresh.
+You can prepare the stuffing in advance, but I recommend freshly roasting the squash for the best taste and texture.